Silk Road transmission of Buddhism: Decline in Central Asia and Xinjiang

 The increasing Muslim dominance of these Silk Roads made it more difficult for Buddhist monks and pilgrims to travel between India and China.
-The Silk Road transmission between Eastern Buddhism and Indian Buddhism eventually came to an end in the 8th century.
+By the end of the 8th century, the regular exchange of Buddhist teachings and texts between Indian and Chinese monks came to a stop.

-From the 9th century onward, therefore, the various schools of Buddhism which survived began to evolve independently of one another.
+From the 9th century onward, the various schools of Buddhism which survived began to evolve independently of one another.
 Chinese Buddhism developed into an independent religion with distinct spiritual elements.
-Indigenous Buddhist traditions like Pure Land Buddhism and Zen emerged in China.
+Indigenous Buddhist traditions like Pure Land Buddhism and Chan Buddhism emerged in China.
 China became the center of East Asian Buddhism, following the Chinese Buddhist canon, as Buddhism spread to Japan and Korea from China.

-In the eastern Tarim Basin, Central Asian Buddhism survived into the later medieval period as the religion of the Uyghur Qocho Kingdom (see also Bezeklik Thousand Buddha Caves), and Buddhism became one of the religions in the Mongol Empire and the Chagatai Khanate, and via the Oirats eventually the religion of the Kalmyks, who settled at the Caspian in the 17th century.
+Even though Buddhism faded in many parts of Central Asia, it survived in a few areas.
+In the eastern Tarim Basin, it lasted into the later medieval period under the Uyghur Qocho Kingdo.
+Important Buddhists sites like the Bezeklik Thousand Buddha Caves continued to be used.
+Buddhism soon became one of the religions in the Mongol Empire and the Chagatai Khanate, and via the Oirats eventually the religion of the Kalmyks, who settled at the Caspian in the 17th century.
 Otherwise, Central Asian Buddhism survived mostly in Tibet and in Mongolia.

+Outside East Asia, Buddhism continued mainly in Tibet and Mongolia, where it developed strong local forms and kept many traditional teachings alive.
+These areas helped preserve the Buddhist tradition even after it had mostly disappeared from Central Asia.